 Take this helicopter tour in Nepal and get a different perspective of the Himalayas and the city of Kathmandu.
 For Everest Heli tour price, please check in the tour price section or contact us.

 AS 350B series manufactured by French company Airbus (formerly known as Eurocopter).
 The interiors are roomy and spacious and can seat up to 5 passengers (excluding the pilot) comfortably.
 These lightweight helicopters are ideal for mountain flights and can land up to at an altitude of 23,000 feet.
 At high altitude, the choppers can manage to carry only 3 passengers per flight.

-This luxurious Everest Helicopter Tour takes you from Kathmandu, lying at an altitude of 1400m, to elevations above 5000 metres.
+Private Everest Base Camp Helicopter Tour takes you from Kathmandu, lying at an altitude of 1400m, to elevations above 5000 metres.
 The air is thin in the higher reaches and it is normal to feel a bit woozy.
 The highest point on this trip is Kala Patthar (5550m) where we stop for 5-10 minutes.
 Since several of our clients have completed this tour without showing any signs of mountain sickness, we are sure you will be fine too if you are physically fit.
 The helicopter carries a stock of supplementary oxygen for emergencies.
 But to be on the safe side, we recommend you to consult your doctor before booking this tour.